BogdanK0451/ASP.NET-MVC-Library/README.md

 ### To Fix/Refactor
-Proper usage of async/await (chaining asynchronous evenets)\
+Correct usage of asynchronous code (async/await/Task statements), and specifically chaining asynchronous events)\
 Redesign the database schemas to make more logical sense\
 Make code adhere stylistically to C# conventions\
 Rename variables to make more logical sense